Skip to content

 Direct emissions encompass those that arise directly from the company's own activities.
 Indirect emissions result from activities that the company influences or controls but does not own.

-The final step in setting operational boundaries involves categorizing these emissions sources within the 3 established GHG Scopes.
+The final step in setting operational boundaries involves categorising these emissions sources within the 3 established GHG Scopes.

 As your company's collection becomes more intricate and extensive, it is useful to consider using an ERP system to effectively manage and streamline your data.